A Truly One-Of-A-Kind Approach

 Introducing Dr. Ben Furman

-Dr. Furman's innovative ideas came about because he got tired of the old ways of dealing with kids' problems.
-Instead of always trying to understand why children misbehave, he had a different idea.
-He thought, "What if we teach kids new skills to solve their problems?"
+He had a new idea because he was tired of the old ways of dealing with kids' problems.
+Instead of always trying to understand why children misbehave, he thought, "What if we teach kids new skills to solve their problems?"

 The Kids’Skills Method